Shiro-Raven/shiroq-quantum-simulator/README.md

 # :boom: ShiroQ Quantum Computer Simulator :cyclone:
 This is a simple quantum computer simulator implemented in Python as the screening task for [QOSF](https://qosf.org/)'s Quantum Computing Mentorship Program.
+This submission was officially chosen by one of the mentors and I am one of the Winter 2020 cohort mentees. 😄

 ## Pre-requisites
 - [NumPy](https://numpy.org/)